RAY RUDDICK's TOURS

 A fabulous tour of Yorkshire's Wolds, Moors and Dales, plus Castle Howard and historic York City

-You pay just £450 per day, to cover the cost of your Minivan, your driver/rider-guide and all miles ridden/driven.
-The fee also includes the rider/driver-guides hotel/subsistence expenses, but not your own.
+PRICES: You pay just £450 per day, to cover the cost of your back-up Minivan, your rider-guide and all miles ridden/driven.
+The fee also includes the rider-guides hotel/subsistence expenses, but not your own.
 We can arrange bed and breakfast/guest house/inn/hotel accommodations from £70 per twin or double room, £90 a family room per night including breakfast.
-You can see that this is the best way to go for a group on a budget, as the cost of the vehicle and guide is shared by your group (which can be up to 8 persons), and you pay what you wish to pay for accommodations and meals.
-A bike rental fee of £15 per day is charged for each bike rider.
+You can see that this is the best way to go for a group on a budget, as the cost of the vehicle and guide is shared by your group (which can be up to 6 persons), and you pay what you wish to pay for accommodations and meals.

 Please note that meals, entry fees to the sites visited and gratuities (discretionary) are not included.